CommonGateway/PetStore/README.md

 ### Testing with http requests

 To test your API you will need a [http](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) request client.
 We recommend [Postman](https://www.postman.com) but any client will suffice.
-Here is a list if you wanwt to find a client yourself: [https://rapidapi.com/blog/best-api-clients/](https://rapidapi.com/blog/best-api-clients/).
+Here is a list if you want to find a client yourself: [https://rapidapi.com/blog/best-api-clients/](https://rapidapi.com/blog/best-api-clients/).

 In this example we will use Postman.